Pedronet5/VectorCraft/README.md

 Install Visual Studio 2022 or later.

 ## Build and Run:
-Open the solution in Visual Studio.
+1. Open the solution in Visual Studio.
-Build the solution (Ctrl + Shift + B).
+2. Build the solution (Ctrl + Shift + B).
-Run the WPF application (F5).
+3. Run the WPF application (F5).
-Usage
-Compute the cross product of two 3D vectors.
+4. Compute the cross product of two 3D vectors.

 ## Unit Tests
-VectorCraft includes unit tests written using MSTest.
+VectorCraft library includes unit tests written using MSTest.
 To run the tests:

 Open the Test Explorer (Test > Windows > Test Explorer).
 Click “Run All” to execute the tests.